WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 The Myrddraal and Trollocs are in some ways much like the Nazgûl and Orcs of The Lord of the Rings.
 The Myrddraal, like the Black Riders, dress in black, ride black horses, chase the main characters, and inspire feelings of terror and despair.
 Actually, Rand, Mat and Perrin spend the beginning of The Eye of the World referring to the Myrddraal they saw as the "black rider".
 Both are partially human.
 They enter in much the same way, a lurking presence in the main characters’ home territory that is the motive for their departure to places unknown.
 Both command the troops of evil, although the Nazgûl, being also parallels of the Forsaken, are considerably higher up the command chain than the Myrddraal are.
 Both can be killed, but it takes some doing, and both keep coming back – the Myrddraal because there are so many of them, the Nazgûl because they are harder to kill.
 Both also bear blades which make wounds that are very hard, if not impossible, to heal.

 The Trollocs are a little like the Orcs, in that they share many of the same characteristics like tirelessness, cannibalism and being bred from another species (Orcs are changed Elves; Trollocs genetically modified from human and animal genes.)
 Both make up the bulk of the armies of the forces of evil and are led by Black Rider-types.
-The word Trolloc, of course, comes from Troll and Orc, the orcs at least of which were popularised as a fantasy creature by Tolkien.
+The word Trolloc, of course, comes from Troll and Orc, of which the orcs, at least, were popularised as a fantasy creature by Tolkien.

 There are several similarities between the Ogier of The Wheel of Time and the Ents of The Lord of the Rings (see Ogier article).
 Both are non-human species with a deep and abiding love of trees, who spend much time caring for them.
 They also both have a separate language unknown to humans, and both sing.
 Both races are slow to anger, but deadly enemies when roused.
 Both are much longer-lived than humans, with a correspondingly more relaxed world-view, and have a horror of being "hasty".
 (A parallel could perhaps be drawn in specific between the Ent Quickbeam, who is young and hasty, and Loial the Ogier, who is young and...hasty.
 Both characters spend much time interacting with more main characters of the story.)

 For this reason, it might be suggested that a better analogy to the Ents are the Nym (see Nym article).
-The Nym were created by the Aes Sedai of the Age of Legends and the most well known of them is the Green Man, whom we meet in The Eye of the World.
+The Nym were created by the Aes Sedai of the Age of Legends and the most well-known of them is the Green Man, whom we meet in The Eye of the World.
 Both Ents and Nym lived for hundreds, if not thousands of years, and when boiled down to their most basic components, both are walking, talking plants.

-Written by Ruriha Sedai, April 2004
+Written by Ruriha Sedai, April 2004 and updated by Linda, April 2014

 Contributors: Burr, Bad Ash, Aven, Nera, Woolheaded Wilder, Quanchack, DarkSlade, Pinchy, Linda, Lord of the Golden Star, Master of Disaster